Kerner Kabinett, 2012

 Preheat the oven to 180°C/ 350°F. Then, peel and core the apples, halve them lengthwise, and cut them into thin slices.

-Mix apple slices, almond slices, vanilla sugar, soaked raisins, and a pinch of gingerbread spice together in a bowl.
+Mix apple slices, almond slices, vanilla sugar, soaked raisins, and gingerbread spice together in a bowl.

 Place the dough on a kitchen towel dusted with flour and, using the rolling pin, roll it out as much as possible.
 Then, use your hands to carefully pull out the dough, until it is paper thin.